Expectations influence perception.

 Sunshine can deprive bad actors of the secrecy needed to act badly

-When the doctor seeing, say, a rape victim, labels the patient as crazy and telegraphs that to other doctors, along with the notion that this patient could harm a colleague, a received view emerges in the medical community to which all others unthinkingly conform.
+When a doctor, either the one who caused the injuries or one of the ones applied to for help, labels the patient as crazy and telegraphs that to other doctors, along with the notion that this patient could harm a colleague, a received view emerges in the medical community to which all others unthinkingly conform.
 They don't recognize their own self-interested cloud of clichés, false assumptions and lies as they turn the white wall of silence into into a blacklist with nothing more than a phone call or a nuance in a referral negatively branding the injured patient.
 This isn't just remaining silent.
 This is going further and spreading the word to make sure others do too.

-Interestingly, when they no longer can deny that a colleague was serial killer health, and care professionals are asked why they don't report caregivers who are murdering patients, sometimes they say that they didn't because the system lacks a way to spread the word (see Cullen).
+Interestingly, when they no longer can deny that a colleague was, for instance, a serial killer, health care professionals who are asked why they don't report colleagues who are murdering patients, sometimes say things like that they didn't because the system lacks a way to spread the word (see Cullen).
 But when the problem is the fact that the reputation of another health care professional could be blemished, they find lots of ways to spread words to prevent that.

-However, medicine tends to be so defensive that what is common is for patients not even to get that.
-Patients seeking only medical help are asked how they got injured and, if they answer that question, cannot get even a diagnosis, let along treatment.
+However, when medicine will not even acknowledge that there are injuries, that pushes it beyond mere blindness.
+Patients seeking only medical help are asked how they got injured and, if they answer that someone else in medicine caused it, open up a world of medacity and manipulation that further injures them.
 If they look at their records later they can find fanciful, if not pejorative, statements claiming the patient reported the opposite of what the patient reported.
+That's doctors lying.

 C43.4 is one of the diagnosis codes that could appear in your record after trying to get treatment for an iatrogenic injury.
 It is part of the the International Classification of Diseases, Tenth Revision (ICD-10) which has more than 141,000 codes.
 You can look up the codes on the internet by searching on "ICD-10 codes" to see what the codes in your chart mean (the links to that keep changing).
-C43.4 is the code for "Malignant Neoplasm of the Neck," which is a supposed to identify a particular physical problem in your neck, but also can be a way to communicate to other caregivers that you are a pain in the neck.
+C43.4 is the code for "Malignant Neoplasm of the Neck," which is a supposed to identify a particular physical problem in your neck (most commonly suspicious masses and adenopathy), but also can be a way to communicate to other caregivers that you are a pain in the neck.

 F68.1 is the code that more transparently identifies a patient believed to be feigning symptoms or disabilities.
 Unfortunately, with electronic records, these diagnoses can follow patients forever.

-Caregivers also can find ways to protect their careers and their belief in their profession by imagining that the patient has Somatoform disorder.
-In Somatoform disorder, the patient does not consciously feign symptoms (known as facetious disorder) or fabricate them in order to get or achieve something (known as malingering), but actually believes he/she has real injuries.
+Health care professionals also can find ways to protect their careers and their belief in their profession by imagining that the patient has Somatoform disorder.
+In Somatoform disorder, the patient does not consciously feign symptoms (which would be known as facetious disorder) or fabricate them in order to get or achieve something (known as malingering), but actually believes he/she has real injuries.
+Odd when, in fact, it is the health care professionals who actually believe that the patient who has real injuries doesn't.

 There are many words for diagnosing what health care professionals have an interest in believing to be incorrect thinking on the part of patients.
 Why are there none to label incorrect thinking on the part of the caregivers?
 The word "misdiagnosis" is too simple and innocent for it, but is there a code for that?
-There needs to be more sophisticated labels for the more sinister records and practices harming patients.
-Otherwise how will any of it be corrected?
+There needs to be more sophisticated labels for the more sinister practices harming patients.
+Otherwise how will any of that be diagnosed so that it might be healed?
+Or so it at least will not continue to harm the patient?

-There especially needs to be one to describe the originator of the falsehoods recorded and spread about the patient by the caregiver responsible for the injuries who now is trying to cover them up.
-There also needs to be one to describe all of the caregivers who uncritically fell in line with those lies and by so doing enforced that label as the only history on the matter.
+What would be the correct diagnosis code to describe the originator of the falsehoods that were recorded to cover up the problem?
+What would be the one to describe all of the caregivers who uncritically fell in line with those lies and by so doing enforced that label as the only history on the matter?

 A more Sinister Darkness